Jose de Creeft: Early life

 De Creeft was awarded the Grand Prix in the 1906 Concours de Sculpture exhibition at the Académie Julian for his piece in clay, "Torso," which was the first recognition he had ever received for his work.

 After a time in Spain, he returned to Paris in 1909, where he exhibited for the first time at the Salon de la Société des Artistes Français, showing a bronze head of a man and a plaster bust of a child.
-From 1909 to 1928 he exhibited periodically at the Société des Artistes Français, Société d’Encouragement Aux Artes, Société Nationale des Beaux-Arts, Salon d’Automne, Salon des Artes, Salon des Tuileries, Salon des Artes Indépendents, Exposición de Bellas Artes, Salon des Humoristes, and the Exposición de Artes Decorativas y Industriales Modernas.
+From 1909 to 1928 he exhibited periodically at the Société des Artistes Français, Société d’Encouragement Aux Artes, Société Nationale des Beaux-Arts, Salon d’Automne, Salon des Artes, Salon des Tuileries, Salon des Artes Indépendants, Exposición de Bellas Artes, Salon des Humoristes, and the Exposición de Artes Decorativas y Industriales Modernas.

 From 1911 to 1914 he was employed at the workshop of La Maison Greber, learning traditional techniques of reproducing sculpture in stone with pointing machines known as "mise aux point".
 In 1915, he eschewed the purely classical methods of sculpture which consisted of copying from plaster models and enlarging with a pointing machine.
 He began using the technique of "taille directe", or direct carving.
 He referred to this method of carving as “pure sculpture.”
 Inspired by modernism, de Creeft destroyed all his previous casts, molds, and clay pieces.
 When he had destroyed all but two pieces, his friend Julio de Diego came to visit him.
 They took the remaining two sculptures outside to the traffic circle surrounding the Arc de Triomphe and placed bets on which car would hit which sculpture.

 De Creeft completed Barbare, his first direct sculpture in wood in 1915.
 The next year he produced a red granite head, his first in stone, and displayed it at the Société Nationale des Beaux-Arts.
 He also completed his first portrait carved directly from life, Enigma, in Black Belgium Marble.
 The following year he taught his first group of private students from Mexico and South America.

 At the conclusion of World War I, there was a demand for artistic tributes to the heroes of the war, and in 1918, he was awarded a commission to carve a seven-foot granite war memorial of a French Infantryman.
 This sculpture, Le Poilu in Saugues (Puy-de-Dome), stands on a ten-foot base in the town square.
 He completed this work in 1921, and as a result was elected Officier de I’Instruction Publique, Paris.
 This led to his execution of twenty-one drawings for Twenty-one Meditations, a book by Albert Rid.